nginxinc/nginx-supportpkg-for-k8s/README.md

 The plugin DOES NOT collect secrets or coredumps.

+## Prerequisites
+* Install [krew](https://krew.sigs.k8s.io), the plugin manager for kubectl command-line tool, from the [official pages](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
+* Run `kubectl krew` to check the installation
+* Run through some of the examples in krew's [quickstart guide](https://krew.sigs.k8s.io/docs/user-guide/quickstart/)

 ## Installation

+### Install from krew
+The `nginx-supportpkg` plugin can be found in the list of kubectl plugins distributed on the centralized [krew-index](https://sigs.k8s.io/krew-index).

+To install `nginx-supportpkg` plugin on your machine:
+* Run `kubectl krew install nginx-supportpkg`

 ### Building from source
 Clone the repo and run `make install`.
 This will build the binary and copy it on `/usr/local/bin/`.